deepsense-ai/seahorse/docs/operations/word2vec.md

 usesMathJax: true
 includeOperationsMenu: true
 ---
-Transforms vectors of words into vectors of numeric codes for the purpose of further processing by NLP or machine learning algorithms.
+Transforms array of words into vector of numeric codes for the purpose of further processing by NLP or machine learning algorithms.

 This operation is ported from Spark ML.